barumau/pandunia/english/pandunia-english.md

 in nam - endonym
 in pushe - squeeze (squish)
 in she - content
+in ten - contain (include)
+in ten gi - container
 in verse jan - introvert
 in vide - introspection
 Indonesi - Indonesia